FDio/csit/docs/report/introduction/general_notes.rst

    the NICs and physical interfaces.
 Tests are used as a baseline to profile performance of the DPDK sub-system.
 DPDK tests are executed in physical FD.io testbeds, focusing on Testpmd/L3FWD data plane performance for Phy-to-Phy (NIC-to-NIC).
-Tests cover a range of NICs, 10GE and 40GE interfaces, range of multi-thread and multi-core configurations.
+Tested across a range of NICs, 10GE, 25GE and 40GE interfaces, range of multi-thread and multi-core configurations.
    Testpmd/L3FWD application runs in host user-mode.
 TRex is used as a traffic generator.